MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/receivables-manage-receivables.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: customer payment, debtor, balance due, AR ms.date: 04/01/2021
+ms.search.keywords: customer payment, debtor, balance due, AR ms.date: 06/23/2021
 ms.author: edupont
-ms.openlocfilehash: 0b3369f3d28ab3cbbbe2409a4f000ba4e491dd8c
+ms.openlocfilehash: 9e7aa9c7aeb2ac8c84cebf09d5f7eb5287a5b9d7
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: e562b45fda20ff88230e086caa6587913eddae26
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 06/30/2021
-ms.locfileid: "5778954"
+ms.locfileid: "6323575"
 ---
 # <a name="managing-receivables"></a>Managing Receivables

-A regular step in any financial rhythm is to reconcile bank accounts, which requires that you apply incoming payments to customer or vendor ledger entries to close sales invoices and purchase credit memos as paid.
+A regular step in any financial rhythm is to reconcile bank accounts, which requires that you apply incoming payments to customer or supplier ledger entries to close sales invoices and purchase credit memos as paid.

-While most customers in B2B environments pay some time after delivery, leaving the posted sales invoices open for the Accounts Receivable department to close (apply) when payment is received, some sales invoices can be paid immediately, for example with PayPal.
+While most customers in B2B environments pay some time after delivery, leaving the posted sales invoices open for the Sales Ledger department to close (apply) when payment is received, some sales invoices can be paid immediately, for example with PayPal.
 Such invoices are immediately applied as paid when they are posted and, therefore, do not appear as payments to be processes in AR.
 For more information, see, for example, [Invoice Sales](sales-how-invoice-sales.md).

 In [!INCLUDE[prod_short](includes/prod_short.md)], one of the fastest ways to register payments is with the **Payment Reconciliation Journal** page by importing a bank statement file or feed.
-The payments are applied to open customer or vendor ledger entries based on data matches between payment text and entry information.
+The payments are applied to open customer or supplier ledger entries based on data matches between payment text and entry information.
 You can review and change the matches before you post the journal, and close bank account ledger entries for ledger entries when you post the journal.
 The bank account is reconciled when all payments are applied.

 Other pages exist where you can either apply payments or reconcile bank accounts: